WHY WE SERVE

 SCDR FORMS FOR UNIT LEADERS

 Each South Carolina Disaster Relief (SCDR) Unit Leader should become familiar with the forms they are responsible for completing when being deployed to a disaster site.
 Forms and explanations on their use are included for your convenience.
 You may download a copy of the form to print by clicking on the “Download” button.
-Note: forms have been reviewed and, when needed, revised/updated as of Jan.
+Note: The forms that have a 2017 date at the bottom are the latest version of the forms, as reviewed in Jan.
 2021.

 SCDR1A: PERSONAL INFORMATION FOR NON-DR VOLUNTEERS